-Since March is Book Month, I’m joining my BFF podcast buds to bring you some awesome novels to read aloud or individually that will enhance your Ancient History Social Studies curriculum.
+Since March is Book Month, I’ve decided to share some awesome novels to read aloud or individually that will enhance your Ancient History Social Studies curriculum.
 I love making history come alive for my students and when they read historical fiction novels that supplement it, they can relate much easier.
 Since I taught ELA/Social Studies, I was able to #kill2birdswithonestone by having my 6th graders write book reports that went along with each area of history that we studied.
 Every month, they reported in a unique way they would make dioramas, travel back in time as reporters, write skits, do a video, create a podcast, make a book commercial, dress as your favorite book character and tell your story. #marchisreadingmonth #novels.

 On to the fascinating Egyptian civilization with two exciting books: Mara, Daughter of the Nile by three time Newbury Award winner Eloise Jarvis McGraw.
 This historical fiction focuses on Mara who is a spirited and beautiful slave girl living in ancient Egypt during the reign of Queen Hatshepsut.
 Unlike other slaves, she has learned how to read, write and speak the Babylonian language.
 She will do anything to break the binds of slavery.
 To gain her freedom, she plays a dangerous game as a double spy for two enemies who both vie for the Egyptian throne.
 A great adventure in espionage and an unlikely love story makes for an exciting read that is hard to put down..